 );

-Once you're comfortable with basic animations, you can start experimenting with more complex interactions, like staggering animations or even drag-and-drop functionality.
-These features make your app feel more interactive and responsive to user actions.
-Here’s an example of staggering animations:
+Once you're comfortable with basic animations, you can start experimenting with more complex interactions, like staggering animations to make lists feel more organic.

 const staggeredVariants = {